jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 slug: /about/faq/speed
 ---

-## When does the Squad Plan hacking begin?
+## When does Squad Plan hacking begin?

 It begins immediately
 after receiving the purchase order.